paulbersch/vg-presentation/PITCHME.md

 PROBLEMS
 ========
 Launch (nobody bought it!)
- * Marketing confusion: is this an accessory or a new system?
+ * Marketing confusion: accessory or a new system?
  * Tablet: is it a portable or an iPad or...?
  * Who is this for?
 Less powerful than PS3 or 360, hard to develop for, TVii???

-Eventually, only Nintendo, 2nd party, and a few indies would publish.
+Only Nintendo and a few indies published good games

 #HSLIDE